FelixHenninger/lab.js/readme.md

 ### License

-The two parts of this project are licensed individually:
+All parts of this project are open source, subject to different licenses:

-* The `lab.js` **core library** that is included in your studies is made available under the terms of the [Apache License](/library/license).
+* The `lab.js` **core library** that is included in your studies is made available under the terms of the [Apache License](/packages/library/license).
-* The **builder**, the graphical interface used to build experiments, is provided under the terms of the [GNU Affero General Public License](/builder/license).
+* The **builder**, the graphical interface used to build experiments, is provided under the terms of the [GNU Affero General Public License](/packages/builder/license).

 The studies you build based on the library, and those you create using the builder, are always your own, and you are free to distribute them as you see